Neva-Y/Distributed-Whiteboard/README.md

 # Distributed Whiteboard App

-This is a distributed whiteboard application that utilises Java RMI for the server and JavaFX library for the GUI interface
+This is a distributed whiteboard application that utilises Java RMI for the server and JavaFX library for the GUI interface.
+It allows multiple users to collaborate in **real-time** on a shared canvas, making it an excellent demonstration of **distributed systems communication and state synchronisation** using Java RMI.

 <p align="center">
     <img src="Images/DrawingTest.png" alt="Example of the App" width="700">